brightsg/Dubrovnik/Readme.md

 The above build does not produce a framework bundle, rather it produces the content of a framework/Versions folder.
 We want to build a `/Library/Frameworks/Mono64.framework` bundle that mimics `/Library/Frameworks/Mono.framework`.
-Note that we cannot simply update `/Library/Frameworks/Mono` to 64bit as this will kill, among other things, the MonoDevelop IDE which requires the 32 bit build
+Note that we cannot simply update `/Library/Frameworks/Mono` to 64bit as this will kill, among other things, the MonoDevelop IDE which requires the 32 bit build.

-So we need to update /Library/Frameworks/Mono64.framework with suitable links to make it act like a framework bundle. make-mono64-bundle-links.sh does this.

 Prerequisites
 =============